Pera Museum: History

 The Pera Museum was founded by the Suna and İnan Kıraç Foundation in 2005.
 The museum is located in the historic building of the former Bristol Hotel, which was designed by architect Achille Manoussos and built in 1893.
 It was renovated between 2003 and 2005 by architect Sinan Genim, who preserved the facade of the building and transformed the interior into a modern and fully equipped museum.

 Collection

 Pera Museum hosts regular, international loan exhibitions, in addition to holding permanent collections of Orientalist Paintings, Anatolian Weights and Measures, and Kütahya Tiles and Ceramics.

 Orientalist Painting Collection

-The museum's Orientalist Painting Collection consists of works by European and Ottoman/Turkish artists, including works by Osman Hamdi Bey and his most famous painting, The Tortoise Trainer.
+The museum's Orientalist Painting Collection consists of works by European and Ottoman and Turkish artists, including works by Osman Hamdi Bey and his most famous painting, The Tortoise Trainer.

 Anatolian Weights and Measures Collection

 The Anatolian Weights and Measures Collection comprises over ten thousand pieces and consists of objects dating from prehistory to those used in present-day Anatolia.
 These comprise the main types of scales and measuring instruments, used for measuring weight, length, and volume in every field, from land measurement to commerce, architecture to jewelry making, shipping to pharmacy.